-(ABC4) – The majority of Utah is currently experiencing an exceptional drought, the highest level of drought that the U.S. Drought Monitor uses in their classification system.
+(ABC4) – The majority of Utah is currently experiencing an extreme or exceptional drought.

 Below is information and resources for Utahns about how bad the drought actually is, statewide and local water restrictions, and how individuals can conserve water.
 The information comes from the U.S. Drought Monitor and the Utah Division of Water Resources.

 The story will be updated every Thursday as new statistics become available.

 The U.S. Drought Monitor shows 88% of the state is still in “extreme” or “exceptional” drought as of Sept.
 17.

 “As irrigation season winds to a close, we appreciate all who reduced their use.
 It has made a difference,” said Utah Department of Natural Resources Executive Director Brian Steed.
 “With about 60% of our municipal water supply used for outdoor irrigation, cutting back saves that water for later use.”

 This week’s update includes some examples of water-saving actions seen across Utah this summer:

 - Jordan Valley Water Conservancy District’s water deliveries were down nearly 31% this August compared to last August.